Indonesia sentences New Zealand woman to 30 months for drugs

-BALI, Indonesia (AP) — An Indonesian court has sentenced a New Zealand woman to 2 ½ years in jail for possessing methamphetamine.
+BALI, Indonesia (AP) — An Indonesian court sentenced a New Zealand woman on Thursday to 2 ½ years in jail for possessing methamphetamine.

-The Denpasar District Court made the ruling against Myra Lynne Williams on Thursday.
-The 28-year-old was arrested last August last year when customs and narcotics agency officers confiscated 0.43 grams of crystal methamphetamine upon her arrival at Bali’s airport from Melbourne.
+Myra Lynne Williams, 28, was arrested last August when customs and narcotics agency officers confiscated 0.43 grams of crystal methamphetamine upon her arrival at Bali’s airport from Melbourne.

+A three-member panel of judges at the Denpasar District Court found Williams guilty of possessing and using a category one drug.

+According the indictment, it was Williams’s erratic behavior by refusing to queue up and even babbling while waiting for her passport to be stamped that drew attention from immigration officials, who contacted narcotics and customs officers.
+When the custom officers asked her to stand up from her seat, they found a plastic bag containing the methamphetamine.

 Most Read Stories